Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 20. “Comparative Osteology and Phylogenetic Relationship of *Edmontosaurus* and *Shantungosaurus* (Dinosauria: Hadrosauridae) from the Upper Cretaceous of North America and East Asia”.
 Xing et al. (2014).

 21. “A New Species of Camptosaurs (Ornithopoda: Dinosauria) from the Morrison Formation (Upper Jurassic) of Dinosaur National Monument, Utah, and  Biomechanics Analysis of its Forelimb”.
 Carpenter and Wilson (2008).

+22. “How many dinosaur species were there?
+Fossil bias and true richness estimated using a Poisson sampling model”.
+Starrfelt and Liow (2016).